badriadhikari/neural-networks-using-tensorflow/README.md

 # A hands-on introduction to feed-forward neural networks using Keras
-This is mini crash course on feed-forward neural networks using Keras.
+This is a mini crash course on using Keras to develop feed-forward neural networks.
 It contains 10 scaffolded activities.
 If you already have some background in Tensorflow, Keras, and/or machine learning, you may also be interested to take the [machine learning crash course](https://developers.google.com/machine-learning/crash-course) that Google recently released.
 You may also find it helpful to often refer to this [recipe for supervised learning development](https://docs.google.com/presentation/d/1mT4aHk0yx9dwxrfnr1WBSKYjEheYhf8R_x0NegrUsto/edit?usp=sharing).

 <p align="center">
       <img src="nn.jpg" height=300>